mohamed-ie/FoodPlanner/README.md

 - Displaying video for each meal

--Provide Random meal when opened the application
+- Provide Random meal when opened the application

 - You also can log in as guest to see meals information only